openformation/react-hooks/packages/use-pagination/README.md

 }
 ```

-A not as obviously use-case is a tab-system.
+A not as obvious use-case is a tab-system.

 ```typescript
 enum Tabs {